cirosantilli/algorithm-cheat/hardware.md

 - storage device (hd, flash)
 - network

-usb 1.0 has only 4 wires:
+USB 1.0 has only 4 wires:

 - ground
 - power
 - signal pairs

-however newer standars have more cables.
+However newer standards have more cables.

 Data transfers are made in a standard manner.
 Data is coded via a TODO scheme (if signal changes, 1, else 0).

-input and output is done in chuncks called URBs (USB request block)
+Input and output is done in chunks called URBs, USB request blocks.

-# bus
+## Bus

-name for several parallel wires used to communicate information between hardware
+Name for several parallel wires used to communicate information between hardware.

-often busses have a differnt clock rate of their own, lower than the cpu clock rate and dividing it. since hardware response is so much slower than the processor timelengths
+Often buses have a different clock rate of their own, lower than the CPU clock rate and dividing it, since hardware response is so much slower than the processor time lengths.

-# pci
+## PCI

-standard replaced in 2007 by PCIe
+Standard replaced in 2007 by PCIe.

-specifies cables and software interfaces for connected hardware
+Specifies cables and software interfaces for connected hardware.

-was very prevalant.
+Was very prevalent.

-bridges connnect one bus into another to extend the number of available busses
+Bridges connect one bus into another to extend the number of available buses.

-each pci peripherial is identified by 3 numbers:
+Each PCI peripheral is identified by 3 numbers:

 - bus number
 - device number
 - function number

-each device contains info on:
+Each device contains info on:

 - vendor id (standardized by the PCI special interest group)
-- device id given by each verndor for its devices
+- device id given by each vendor for its devices
 - device class

-using vendor id and device id, the system can determine the exact type of hardware
+Using vendor id and device id, the system can determine the exact type of hardware.

-## linux
+### Linux

-on linux, you can get info on pci and pci-like devices via `lspci`
+On Linux, you can get info on PCI and PCI-LIKE devices via `lspci`.

-the kernel also exports pci information under `/sys/devices/pci0000:00` which you can `cat` away.
+The kernel also exports PCI information under `/sys/devices/pci0000:00` which you can `cat` away.

-# cpu
+## CPU

-the cpu communicates with devices in the following way:
+The CPU communicates with devices in the following way:

 - set origin or destination address in the address bus
 - set the output data in the data bus